mosip/documentation/docs/Pre-Registration-Functionality.md

 ## Get appointment for the day
 * An user logs in to the pre-registration system  and opts to book appointment for pre-registration application or Modify appointment
 * The system presents a list of Centers to the user to select the required registration center
-* The Time selection with calendar days along with number of slots available per calendar day will be displayed
+* The time selection with calendar days along with number of slots available per calendar day will be displayed
-* user can select any of the calendar day which he\she wishes to book appointment.
+* The user can select any of the calendar day which he/she wishes to book an appointment.
-* Time slots of 15 minutes each are displayed.
+* Time slots of 15 minutes each are displayed (configurable).
 * Each time slot with available slots will be displayed.
 * The user can select a slot and proceed to book appointment or can go back to select another registration center